-The Compliance Committee is chaired by the head of Compliance, Mark Heaphy and includes the CEO and the Chief Risk Officer.
+The Compliance Committee is chaired by the Head of Compliance and includes the CEO and the Chief Risk Officer.
 The committee meets three times per year and is responsible for overseeing compliance with non-prudential regulatory requirements and conduct risk.

-3.3 Key Risk Categories
+3.3 Key risks and uncertainties

-Key risk categories are determined by reviewing the risk register and identifying the risks that could threaten the achievement of the Bank's strategic objectives, its business model or financial performance.
-For each key risk category a risk appetite is defined and the Bank's exposure to this risk category is managed and reported against the defined risk appetite.
+Management and the Board carry out regular and ongoing reviews of the main risks and uncertainties facing UTB.
+The key risk categories are those risks which could threaten the achievement of the Bank's strategic objectives, its business model or financial performance.
+They are determined by management and the Board with the aid of the corporate risk register.
+For each key risk category, a risk appetite is defined and the Bank's exposure to this risk category is managed and reported against the defined appetite.